 Each semester of the academic year, you must be enrolled at least half time in an eligible program.
 In most cases, enrollment status is determined by the number of credits for which you are registered on the day of the last day of free drop/add.
-Enrollment guidelines are also noted on your "Notification of Financial Aid" award letter that is sent to each student.
+Enrollment guidelines are also noted on your "Notification of Financial Aid" as referenced in our e-bill notification and appearing in the financial aid section of UDSIS and My Finances.
 If you plan on dropping a class that may make you less than full time (less than 12 credits undergraduate) or half time (less than 6 credits undergraduate) please contact our office for guidance.

 The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of a payment period or term.
 The federal Title IV financial aid programs must be recalculated in these situations.

 If a student leaves the institution prior to completing 60% of a payment period or term, the financial aid office recalculates eligibility for Title IV funds.
 Recalculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formula: